|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The recipe uses an artificial sweetener instead of sugar.
 With all of the sugar alternatives on the market today, you can probably find one that works best in this recipe.
-Splenda, Truvia or any granulated artificial sweetener will work.
-You may also substitute half of an artificial sweetener and half of real sugar to cut down on the sugar content.
+Splenda, Truvia, or any granulated artificial sweetener will work.
+You may also substitute half of an artificial sweetener and half real sugar to cut down on the sugar content.
 Liquid sweeteners, honey, barley malt extract, and agave syrup have also been used as the sole sweetener in some recipes.